csfeeser/ansible-demos/Day 1 Challenge.md

     taz  ansible_host=10.10.2.6 ansible_user=farnsworth ansible_ssh_pass=alta3
     ```

-2. Write a playbook that includes the following:
+0. Write a playbook that does the following:
     - explicitly states there will be an **ssh** connection to the hosts
     - writes to all hosts in `renamed` EXCEPT for *taz*.
     - DO NOT gather facts about your hosts